OSU-BMBL/ssread/static/docs/faq.md

 | Mouse   | Hippocampus            | NA                       |
 | Mouse   | Prefrontal cortex      | NA                       |

+Note: We separated the mouse brain region of cortex from cerebral cortex because the corresponding datasets used different mouse models.

 # Which types of data are covered in scREAD?

 The scREAD contains four human and eight mouse AD scRNA-Seq & snRNA-Seq datasets that are collected from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and [Synapse](https://www.synapse.org/#) databases as of June 1st, 2020.
 The detail information is shown in the following table